 The Tenant Protection Act of 2019—known as AB 1482—contains a concept known as "Just Cause," which restricts evictions.

 According to Davidovich, AB 1482 was the law passed in California that essentially created California statewide rent control.
-The statewide rent control applies to all apartment buildings or multi-family buildings more than 15 years old.
+This applies to all apartment buildings or multi-family buildings more than 15 years old.

-This law stipulates that you cannot evict a tenant unless you have "Just Cause" and there's is a long list of what counts as Just Cause.
+This law stipulates that property owners cannot evict tenants unless you have "Just Cause" and there's is a long list of what counts as Just Cause.

 When is a Tenant Eviction Necessary?